RohanBPatel/adaptive-light-dark-mode-latex/README.md

 # Adaptive Light/Dark Mode for LaTeX

 After spending many hours in VSCode typing up homework assignments, I found the constant white background of default LaTeX documents annoying.
-I created this system as a simple solution to dynamically adjust document aesthetics for a more reading experience.
+I created this script as a simple solution to dynamically adjust document aesthetics for a more comfortable experience.

 The `Color.tex` script provides a one-line include for LaTeX documents to automatically adjust their background and text colors based on the hour and minute of day.
 By default, it transitions from light, paper-like tones during the day to high-contrast, warm dark modes at night.